Movement Disorders Clinic

 Movement Disorders Surgery

-For patients with Parkinson’s disease, essential tremor or dystonia, deep brain stimulation (DBS) surgery may be an option.
+For patients with Parkinson disease, essential tremor or dystonia, deep brain stimulation (DBS) surgery may be an option.
+For patients with Parkinson disease tremor or essential tremor, high-intensity focused ultrasound (HIFU or FUS) may be an option.

 Click the surgery link for more information about Deep Brain Stimulation and other surgical offerings at OhioHealth.